Anishinabek Nation

 The Anishinabek Nation established the Union of Ontario Indians (UOI) as its secretariat in 1949.
 The UOI was established because the Anishinabek Nation did not legally exist and a legal entity was required to enter into legally-binding agreements.
 The Anishinabek Nation is a political advocate for 39 member First Nations across Ontario.
 The Anishinabek Nation is the oldest political organization in Ontario and can trace its roots back to the Confederacy of Three Fires, which existed long before European contact.

-The Anishinabek Nation’s head office is located in Nipissing First Nation, just outside of North Bay, Ontario and has satellite offices in Fort William First Nation, Curve Lake First Nation and Munsee Delaware Nation.
+The Anishinabek Nation’s head office is located in Nipissing First Nation, just outside of North Bay, Ontario and has satellite offices in Fort William First Nation, Curve Lake First Nation, Munsee Delaware Nation, Garden River First Nation, Sudbury and Thunder Bay.
 The Anishinabek Nation:

-• delivers a variety of programs and services, such as Health, Social Development, Education, Policy and Communications, Economic Development, Lands and Resources, Labour and Market Development, Restoration of Jurisdiction, and Legal, and does this with a complement of approximately 100 staff members;
+- delivers a variety of programs and services, such as Health, Social Development, Education, Communications, Strategic Initiatives, Economic Development, Lands and Resources, Labour and Market Development, Governance, and Legal, and does this with a complement of approximately 125 staff members;

-• is governed by a Board of Directors and has a Grand Council Chief and four Regional Deputy Grand Council Chiefs who carry the day-to-day leadership responsibilities.
+- is governed by a Board of Directors and has a Grand Council Chief and a Deputy Grand Council Chief who carry the day-to-day leadership responsibilities.

 HISTORY OF THE ANISHINABEK NATION